reflectoring/reflectoring.github.io/content/blog/2022/2022-03-17-getting-started-with-amazon-kinesis.md

 3. **Kinesis Data Firehose**: Kinesis Data Firehose is a fully managed service for delivering real-time streaming data to destinations such as Amazon S3, Amazon Redshift, Amazon OpenSearch Service, and Splunk.
 We can set up the Kinesis Data Stream as a source of streaming data to a Kinesis Firehose delivery stream for delivering after optionally transforming the data to a configured destination.
 We will explain this mechanism further in the section on [Kinesis Data Firehose](getting-started-with-aws-kinesis/#kinesis-data-firehose).

-4. **Kinesis Data Analytics**:Kinesis Data Analytics is another fully managed service from the Kinesis family for processing and analyzing streaming data with helpful programming constructs like windowing, sorting, filtering, etc. We can set up the Kinesis Data Stream as a source of streaming data to a Kinesis Data Analytics application which we will explain in the section on [Kinesis Data Analytics](getting-started-with-aws-kinesis/#kinesis-data-analytics).
+4. **Kinesis Data Analytics**: Kinesis Data Analytics is another fully managed service from the Kinesis family for processing and analyzing streaming data with helpful programming constructs like windowing, sorting, filtering, etc. We can set up the Kinesis Data Stream as a source of streaming data to a Kinesis Data Analytics application which we will explain in the section on [Kinesis Data Analytics](getting-started-with-aws-kinesis/#kinesis-data-analytics).

-### Throughput Limits of Kinesis Data Stream - Shared vs Enhanced Fan-Out Consumers
+### Throughput Limits - Shared vs. Enhanced Fan-Out Consumers

 It is important to understand the throughput limits of Kinesis Data Stream for designing and operating a highly reliable data streaming system and ensuring predictable performance.